nsnam/ns-3-dev-git/src/olsr/doc/olsr.rst

 Examples
 ++++++++

 The examples are in the ``src/olsr/examples/`` directory.
-However, many other examples esists in the general examples directory, e.g., ``examples/routing/manet-routing-compare.cc``.
+However, many other examples exists in the general examples directory, e.g., ``examples/routing/manet-routing-compare.cc``.

 For specific examples of the HNA feature, see the examples in ``src/olsr/examples/``.